Football Camps, Combines and Showcases: Find the Right Event, Get Recruited

 - Broad jump: Tests athlete’s lower body explosion and strength

 Football combines are usually hosted by third parties—like the Rivals adizero Combines, hosted by Rivals.com—and college coaches will not be in attendance.
 However, they are the best way to get verified football stats, which coaches do look for when recruiting football players.
 Once a recruit has completed their combine, they should send their verified numbers to college coaches they’re interested in and update your online recruiting profile.
+Maximize your chances of playing football by learning the football recruiting process.
+Checkout the latest college football recruiting news.

 Insider tip: Athletes don’t need to attend every football combine available.
 Coach Joe recommends getting tested at a combine at the beginning of the off-season.
 If athletes feel like they’ve improved a lot over the course of a year, they can go back one more time that year to get updated numbers.